Childhood trauma: Refugee trauma

 Refugee-related childhood trauma can take place in the child's country of origin due to war, persecution, or violence, but can also be a result of the process of displacement or even the disruptions and transitions of resettlement into the destination country.
 Studies of refugee youth report high levels of exposure to war related trauma and have found profound averse consequences of these experiences for children's mental health.
 Some outcomes from experiencing trauma in refugee children are behavioral problems, mood and anxiety disorders, PTSD, and adjustment difficulty.

 Separation trauma

 Separation trauma is a disruption in an attachment relationship that disrupts neurological development and can lead to death.
 Chronic separation from a caregiver can be extremely traumatic to a child.
 Additionally, separation from a parental or attachment figure while enduring a separate childhood trauma can also produce withstanding impact on the child's attachment security.
 This may later be associated with the development of post-traumatic adult symptomology.

 Sexual abuse

 Traumatic grief

-Traumatic grief is distinguished from the traditional grieving process in that the child is unable to cope with daily life, or even remember a loved one outside of the circumstances of their death.
+Traumatic grief is distinguished from the traditional grieving process in that the child is unable to cope with daily life and may not even remember a loved one outside of the circumstances of his death.
 This can often be the case when the death is the result of a sudden illness or an act of violence.